Will Brink's Unified Theory of Nutrition

 This has been an ongoing debate between people in the field of nutrition, biology, physiology, and many other disciplines, for decades.
 The result of which has led to conflicting advice and a great deal of confusion by the general public, not to mention many medical professionals and other groups.

-Before I go any further, two key points that are essential to understand about any unified theory:
+Before I go any further, two key points that are essential to understanding any unified theory:

 "A calorie is a calorie"